-A YOUNG father has been sentenced to 40 months in jail after police discovered he was growing a mobile cannabis farm from his camper van.
+A YOUNG father has been sentenced to 40 months in jail after police discovered he was growing a mobile cannabis farm from

 Police found the drug growing in the back of the van belonging to Robert Migel-Lopez on March 5 this year.

 The van also contained packages of NRG2, a Class B drug, with a street value of more than £84,000, Gloucester Crown Court heard.